sculptor/sculptor.github.io/documentation/developers-guide.md

 * hibernate-core
 * persistence-api

-If you are using the 'jpa.provider=none` then you must add the classifier `without-jpa` to the `sculptor-framework-test` dependency:
+If you are using the `jpa.provider=none` then you must add the classifier `without-jpa` to the `sculptor-framework-test` dependency:

 ~~~ xml
 <dependency>